The Byrd Organization

 In 2020, a Republican member of the House of Delegates proposed the removal of Byrd's statue in a misguided effort to block proposals to move statues of Confederates from public spaces.
 The move backfired.
 Democrats in the legislature endorsed the proposal, and only with difficulty was the Republican member able to withdraw his motion.
 A year later, Democrats introduced their own bill to move Byrd's statue off the Capitol grounds.
 It passed on a 63-34 vote in the House of Delegates and 36-3 in the State Senate.

-Unlike the statues of Confederate leaders on Monument Aveue that were removed in 2020, there was no pedestal to mark the site of Byrd's statue once it was removed.
+Unlike the statues of some Confederate leaders that were removed from Monument Avenue in 2020, no pedestal was left to mark the site of Byrd's statue once it was removed.
 On July 7, 2021, the Richmond Times-Dispatch reported:8

 ...a work crew lifted and loaded a 10-foot, bronze Byrd onto a flatbed truck headed for storage, as if lowering a body into a casket for burial.